okta/okta-spring-boot/README.md

 Okta Spring Boot Starter
 ========================

+NOTE: current version is pending release, untill then read the docs for the [previous version](https://github.com/okta/okta-spring-security/tree/okta-spring-security-parent-0.1.0)

 Okta's Spring Boot Starter will enable your Spring Boot application to work with Okta via OAuth 2.0.
 Jump to our [quickstart](https://developer.okta.com/quickstart/#/angular/java/spring) to see how to configure various clients or follow along below to use curl.

 ## What you need